elijah9/nfltools/README.md

 Currently hosted at http://twinprincess.pythonanywhere.com/, but the scraping doesn't work from there (at least it can be somewhat useful still with JSON imports).
 I probably won't be very proactive about pulling code updates to the server.

 ## To do
-- Update scraper to give same new options but for JSON uploads
+- Scraper
+  - Allow user to filter JSON download, possibly also upload
+    - Table
+    - Team
 - List views and edit ability for remaining tables
   - Teams
   - Positions